 “I have had to cut back on everything just to pay for that water bill,” Wengert said.

 In this small North Texas town, the water infrastructure and billing are owned by Monarch Utilities, a private corporation.
-Residents say this privatized structure, which is duplicated in a number of other rural communities around Texas, results in ...
+Residents say this privatized structure, which is duplicated in a number of other rural communities around Texas ...